29JIGOVE05/Pet-care-donation-portal/README.md

 # Paws and Whiskers Shelter

 A simple static website created to support stray animals by promoting food drives, medical aid, adoption, and donations.
+Created a front-end interface and integrated it with Razorpay payment gateway to facilitate online contribution for animal welfare.

 ## Technologies Used